 Resound Omnia - Resound GN has successfully used the wire of the speaker in their latest model Resound Omnia as the receiver antenna.
 Such simple innovation almost doubled the range of Bluetooth connectivity from 12m to 25m in an open field.
 Please see the video clip below.
 See Resound Omnia here.

-Starkey Evilve Ai Bluetooth CIC - In the same approach Starkey also used the retainer wire of its latest invisible Starkey Evolv Bluetooth CIC as the receiver antenna to improve the Bluetooth connectivity.
+Starkey Evolv Ai Bluetooth CIC - In the same approach Starkey also used the retainer wire of its latest invisible Starkey Evolv Bluetooth CIC as the receiver antenna to improve the Bluetooth connectivity.
 The result is magnificent, especially knowing that generally speaking the custom made hearing aids have poorer Bluetooth connectivity compared to RIC and BTE hearing aids, simply because most of the electronics in the hearing aids are deep inside the ear canal makes a bigger path loss for the sent and receive Bluetooth signals.
 See the product here.

 How do hearing aids rank in their Bluetooth range?